-There are two methods for initiating the process for an Aggregate Source Approval:
+There are two methods for initiating the process for an ASA:

 - a.
-The source owner request approval, pays for the sampling and testing, and coordinates this through the State Materials Laboratory who coordinates with the Regions.
-Sample is obtained by the Region Independent Assurance Inspector (IAI) or a delegate of the Region Materials Engineer. - b.
+The source owner/lessee request approval, pays for the sampling and testing, and coordinates this through the ASA Engineer at the State Materials Laboratory who coordinates with the Regions.
+Sample is obtained by the Region Independent Assurance Inspector (IAI) or a delegate of the Region Materials Engineer (RME). - b.
 The aggregate source is sampled and tested as part of a WSDOT project, in which case the WSDOT project pays for the sampling and testing costs which may or may not be coordinated with the ASA process at the State Materials Laboratory.
-Sample is obtained by the IAI or a delegate of the Region Materials Engineer.
+Sample is obtained by the IAI or a delegate of the RME.

-All WSDOT employee required to sample from a pit or quarry will contact the pit/quarry owner or their designated representative prior to arrival at the site and arrange for an escort into the sampling site.
+All WSDOT employee required to sample from a pit or quarry will contact the pit/quarry owner/ lessee or their designated representative prior to arrival at the site and arrange for an escort into the sampling site.

-All WSDOT employees will be accompanied by the pit/quarry owner or their representative during the sampling process.
+All WSDOT employees will be accompanied by the pit/quarry owner/lessee or their representative during the sampling process.